Kel-Kan/insurance-analytics-portfolio/README.md

   - Recommendation: insurers should weight smoking status and BMI heavily in underwriting models; age alone is insufficient as a pricing signal for high-risk segments
   - Regression model: smoking status adds $23,258 to predicted charges on average — nearly 4x stronger than risk tier.
 Behavioral factors dominate demographic and geographic ones in insurance pricing.

+### Week 7

+- Project 3: Single vehicle collision confirmed as highest fraud rate segment (29.0%) by the classification model — independently replicating Project 1's finding using a completely different method (predictive vs descriptive)
+- Decision Tree selected over Logistic Regression: higher recall (0.71 vs 0.35) is the correct optimization target when false negatives carry higher business cost than false positives
+- Incident severity and insured hobbies account for 83% of model predictive weight — concentration in two features noted as a model limitation